JazminADiaz/Archer_vs_monsters/README.md

 ## Installation

-Clone the repository to your local machine: you can use:
+Clone the repository to your local machine, you can use:

 git clone https://github.com/JazminADiaz/Archer_vs_monsters.git

 cd Archer_vs_monsters

 Remember this is a python program so make sure you have it.